aws/aws-cdk/packages/@aws-cdk/aws-codepipeline-actions/README.md

 a new SNS Topic will be created
 (and accessible through the `notificationTopic` property of the Action).

-If you want to grant any principal permissions to click on the approve button you can invoke the method `grantManualApproval` with the given `IGrantable`.
+If you want to grant a principal permissions to approve the changes, you can invoke the method `grantManualApproval` passing it a `IGrantable`:

 ### AWS Lambda